pfheatwole/thesis/source/canopy_geometry.rst

    * Define *section profile* (airfoil)

-   * Show how assigning section profiles to a chord surface generates the upper and lower surfaces.
+   * Show how airfoils generate the upper and lower surfaces.

-   * Derive (or simply present) the function that returns points on the upper and lower surfaces given a chord surface and section profiles

    * Discuss how the choice of airfoil effects wing performance

    * Discuss how the profile can vary along the span

-   * Discuss how the profile behaves in-flight
+   * Discuss how the profile behaves/changes in-flight

-     Distortions due to billowing, braking, etc. (We're ignoring these, but you can use the section indices to deal with them.)
+     Distortions due to billowing, braking, etc. (We will be ignoring these, but you can use the section indices to deal with them.)

-   * Show some examples of completed canopies.

-After designing the section chords, the chord surface will produce a 3D wing by assigning each section a cross-sectional geometry called an *airfoil*.
+The section scale, position, and orientation define the *chord surface* of the wing. [[**FIXME**: is a *chord surface* the same thing as a traditional *planform*?]]
+The final step of defining the 3D wing shape is to assign each section a cross-sectional profile called an *airfoil*.

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_examples.*

    Airfoils examples.

-An airfoil is a 2D profile defined by a camber line, a thickness function, and a thickness convention. [[FIXME: This is just one specific way to defining the profile curve; you could just as easily provide an explicit set of points.]]
+An airfoil is defined by a camber line, a thickness function, and a thickness convention. [[FIXME: This is just one specific way to defining the profile curve; you could just as easily provide an explicit set of points.]]

 Here's a diagram of the basic airfoil geometric properties: